wp-plugins/thecartpress/readme.txt

 * Checkout without account/Guest Checkout
 * Checkout with account to use address book
 * Create account at beginning of checkout.
+* In WordPress Network installations the plugin register the user as a subscriber in main site and as customer in shop site if they are differents
-* Shopping Cart with tax and shipping estimates
+* Shopping Cart with custom tax and shipping estimates
 * Bind to accept the terms of the sale to proceed

 = Shipping Offering =

-* On-site order tracking from customer accounts
+* Taxes.
 * Ability to specify allowed destination countries per method
 * Flat rate shipping per order
 * Flat rate shipping per item
 * Free Shipping
 * Table rates for weight and destination
-* TPV Plugins, POS terminal plugins
+* On-site order tracking from customer accounts
+* Extend
-** Make your own plugin easily, develop your own
+** Develop your own plugin
-** Or you request our professional services.
-Request a quote to TheCartPress Team

 = Payment Offering =